tomphp/PhpBook/02-getting-up-to-speed-with-php.md

 Coding Style is simply the way you layout and format your code.
-In the previous Standards section I talked about how they where introduced to maintain a consistent approach to using a programming langauge between many developers, using a coding style is one element of this.
+In the previous Standards section I talked about how they where introduced to maintain a consistent approach to using a programming language between many developers, using a coding style is one element of this.

 Coding style standards define things like: